 Rankings such as BusinessWeek, US News & World Report, and Financial Times have pushed MBA programs toward increased accountability to constituent concerns.
 Indeed, our colleagues who were in business schools prior to BusinessWeek refer to life; back then as “BBW” – before BusinessWeek.
 Business schools seemed to have heard the central message: come down from the ivory tower and get to work improving the MBA.
 After all, stakeholders have the right to know how their resource investments will be shaped.
-The infl uence of media rankings on recruiter behavior, alumni donations, placement, applicant quality and so forth is undeniable.
+The influence of media rankings on recruiter behaviour, alumni donations, placement, applicant quality and so forth is undeniable.

-The general consumer view of media rankings is that they objectively and comprehensively summarise an MBa programme’s most fundamental product – educational quality. unfortunately, academic research shows rankings are inadequate indicators of educational quality.
+The general consumer view of media rankings is that they objectively and comprehensively summarise an MBA programme’s most fundamental product – educational quality. unfortunately, academic research shows rankings are inadequate indicators of educational quality.
 We believe the time has come to move business school assessment away from incomplete rankings and toward a comprehensive rating system.

 Moving to a rating system requires a detailed understanding of the essential criteria that constitute educational quality in graduate management education.
 To date, such an important undertaking has yet to be conducted.
 We recently conducted a research study aimed at systematically defining and assessing what constitutes MBA program quality.
 Our research builds the necessary foundation to move beyond rankings, and towards a rating system.

 We reviewed the academic literature on educational quality, both within business education and in post-secondary education in general.
 We also reviewed media sources and accreditation standards.
-From this initial effort we identified nearly 50 sources and derived more than 300 different educational quality indicators.
+From this initial effort, we identified nearly 50 sources and derived more than 300 different educational quality indicators.

-We reviewed these indicators, and sorted them into twenty four key indicators, within nine broad clusters (below). these indicators were then independently verified by subject matter experts. this is a synopsis of our quality model:
+We reviewed these indicators, and sorted them into twenty-four key indicators, within nine broad clusters (below). these indicators were then independently verified by subject matter experts. this is a synopsis of our quality model: